Junwu302/PLM-ARG/README.md

 ## 2. Model architecture
 For each protein sequence, we represented it as a embedding vector using a transformer protein language model [ESM-1b](https://github.com/facebookresearch/esm), which is built based on the RoBERTa architecture and training procedure using the Uniref50 protein sequences without label supervision.
 To reduce the computational complexity, the proteins longer than 200 amino acids were trimmed into a fix length 200 amino acids before fed into the ESM-1b model.
 We generated per-sequence representations via averaging the output of the 32nd layer of ESM-1b model over the full sequence and yielding a 1280-length numeric vector for each protein.
 After that, we trained XGboost model for ARG identification and resistance category classification respectively using the whole HiARG-DB as well as the Non-ARGs mentioned above.

+## 3. Web server
+An user-friendly web server can be accessed (http://www.unimd.org/HiARG).

 ##
 [1] Alcock, B.P., Raphenya, A.R., Lau, T.T.Y., Tsang, K.K., Bouchard, M., Edalatmand, A., Huynh, W., Nguyen, A.V., Cheng, A.A., Liu, S. et al. (2020) CARD 2020: antibiotic resistome surveillance with the comprehensive antibiotic resistance database.
 Nucleic Acids Res, 48, D517-D525.